nmelekian/TapInFrontEnd/README.md

 - Dynamic filtering of data
 - Data cards update with input of new data
 - Working bar chart and display of information
--
+- Views for every screen, including admins, teachers, students and other staff

 ## Lessons Learned

-What did you learn while building this project?
+### What did you learn while building this project?
 What challenges did you face and how did you overcome them?

 This project was truly a good learning experience for me.
 It helped me to practice and really develop my skills in MVVM formatting of my code, ensuring clean delineations of my view, models/data and my view models to connect all the data together.
 #### ![MVVM Screenshot:](https://github.com/nmelekian/TapInFrontEnd/blob/main/TapInScreenshots/MVVM%20Format%20of%20Code.png)